Effie13/ThreeJs-3D-Wave-from-SVG/README.md

 Instance Optimization:

-First attempt to optimize the objects by merging geometries.
+First attempt to optimize the objects using InstancedMesh().
+Working example but not yet perfect.